 Award: "NCASFAA's Veterans' Task Force and Veteran Re-entry and PTSD Awareness," submitted by the North Carolina Association of Student Financial Aid Administrators

-The North Carolina Association of Student Financial Aid Administrators (NCASFAA) was one of the first financial aid organizations to focus on the role of aid administrators with our returning veterans from Iraq and Afghanistan.
-The association created the NCASFAA Veteran's Task Force to keep the members aware of any re-entry issues veterans might face entering the higher education environment.
+The North Carolina Association of Student Financial Aid Administrators (NCASFAA) created the NCASFAA Veteran's Task Force to keep the members aware of any re-entry issues veterans might face entering the higher education environment.

 Award: "Associations Collaborating for Advocacy on the Hill" submitted jointly by EASFAA, DE-DC-MD ASFAA, and SASFAA

-The goal of the initiative was to establish relationships with Legislative Aides from the Senate Health, Education, Labor and Pensions Committee and the House Sub-Committee on Education & Labor; to conduct advocacy efforts highlighted in our "Briefing Document" on several key topics affecting Title IV Financial Aid, aid to provide professional development to our participants.
+The goal of the initiative was to establish relationships with legislative aides from the Senate and House to conduct advocacy efforts highlighted in our "Briefing Document" on several key topics affecting Title IV Financial Aid, aid to provide professional development to participants.

 Honorable Mention: "Michigan Legislative Training and Capitol Visits" submitted by the Michigan Association of Student Financial Aid Administrators

-The goals of the project were to first and foremost, educate members of the Michigan Legislature about the financial aid process and the extent of all the types of aid students in the state receive as well as to educate financial aid administrators about the legislative process and how to effectively advocate for financial aid support for students.
+The goals of the project were to educate members of the Michigan Legislature about the financial aid process and to educate financial aid administrators about the legislative process and how to effectively advocate for financial aid support for students.

 Award: "Clickers" Submitted By Vernon College